 You want to talk spiritual truths?
 It’s not that complicated.
-Jesus said everything flows from two major principles: Love God as our Father, and Love our Neighbors as ourselves.
+Jesus said everything flows from two major principles: (continued)

 That person who stands at the crosswalk repeatedly pressing the chirping button to cross the street; and the crosswalk button that responds with benign neglect.

 Why do we who have accomplished so little struggle with getting advice from a coach or mentor, when those who accomplish so much counsel regularly with a coach, a mentor, a board of advisors? why do we chisel ourselves out of wisdom?
 Why do we not invest in ourselves?

 A young teen i know is reluctantly taking guitar lessons; he mopes along and neglects to apply himself.
 Maybe guitar isn’t his thing, I don’t know—but I wish to encourage him, because for me, the guitar has been a loyal, lifelong friend—and even during two long, lonely decades of neglect when i didn’t touch the […]